Skip to main content

 Performance Guide

-How to Fix Core Web Vitals: A Step-by-Step Guide to LCP, INP & CLS
+How to Fix Core Web Vitals: LCP, INP, and CLS

 What are Core Web Vitals?

 Core Web Vitals are three specific metrics Google uses to measure real-world user experience on your website.
-They directly affect your search rankings:
+Google uses them among broader page-experience signals in its ranking systems:

 • LCP (Largest Contentful Paint): How fast the main content loads.
 Target: under 2.5 seconds.